Timer

 The timer integration aims to simplify automations based on (dynamic) durations.

 When a timer finishes or gets canceled the corresponding events are fired.
 This allows you to differentiate if a timer has switched from active to idle because the given duration has elapsed or it has been canceled.
-To control timers in your automations you can use the services mentioned below.
-When calling the start service on a timer that is already running, it resets the duration it will need to finish and restarts the timer without triggering a canceled or finished event.
+To control timers in your automations you can use the actions mentioned below.
+When calling the start action on a timer that is already running, it resets the duration it will need to finish and restarts the timer without triggering a canceled or finished event.
 This, for example, makes it easy to create timed lights that get triggered by motion.
 Starting a timer triggers a started event unless the timer is paused, in that case, it triggers a restarted event.

 Timers will be restored to their correct state and time on Home Assistant startup and restarts when configured with the restore option.